When Should You See an Infertility Specialist?

 The traditional definition of infertility is usually made after unsuccessfully trying to conceive for more than one year.
 That doesn’t mean you can never get pregnant.
 Many couples who have been trying to get pregnant will successfully get pregnant after one year.
 But that doesn’t necessarily mean everyone should wait that long before seeing a specialist.

-When time is of essence it’s important to not lose precious time, and there are certain instances where a couple should see an infertility specialist (reproductive endocrinologist) earlier than those 12 months.
+When time is of essence it’s important to not lose precious time, and there are certain instances where a couple should see an infertility specialist (Reproductive Endocrinologist) earlier than those 12 months.

 When should couples see an infertility specialist?